Consensual Encounters with Law Enforcement: “Am I Free to Leave?”

 A: When asked to decide if an encounter was consensual, courts will examine whether a reasonable person would have felt free to leave.
 Courts will consider all of the surrounding circumstances in making that determination.
 However, because each situation is unique, the line between a consensual encounter and an investigative detention is not always obvious.
 The situation will determine whether your Fourth Amendment rights are involved.

 If you are approached by a police officer, are unsure of the reason, and do not wish to answer any questions, you may ask, “Am I free to leave?”
 Unless the officer believes he or she has at least “reasonable suspicion” to detain you further, the answer to your question should be “yes.”
 When in doubt about whether the encounter is consensual, you should ask, “Am I free to leave?”
-Walking away from a police encounter without giving an explanation, however, is not a good idea.
+Walking away from a police encounter without asking this question, however, is not a good idea.

 Q: What about my Fourth Amendment rights?